wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/validate-request-tyk-classic.md

 #### Step 1: Add an endpoint for the path and select the plugin

-From the **Endpoint Designer** add an endpoint that matches the path for which you want to validate the request JSON.
+From the **Endpoint Designer** add an endpoint that matches the path for which you want to validate the request payload.
 Select the **Validate JSON** plugin.

 {{< img src="/img/2.10/validate_json.png" alt="validate json plugin" >}}